Capillary/ecom-api-document/source/includes/_cart.md

 }
 ```

-Retrieves the payment options supported for the current cart of the user.
+Retrieves all the supported payment options of the current cart.

 ### Resource Information